-Insights related to public awareness, knowledge and behaviour related to MPOX are derived from the public poll conducted by Environics Research.
-As noted previously under the methodology section (and further detailed in the technical report in Appendix E) 301 MSM respondents compared to the 704 general population respondents participated in the panel survey.
+The take away messages related to public awareness, knowledge and behaviour related to MPOX are derived from the public poll conducted by Environics Research.
+As noted in the methodology section (and further detailed in Appendix E) 301 MSM respondents compared to the 704 general population respondents participated in the panel survey.

-While the weighting technique was not applied given that the proportion of Ontario's MSM population is unknown, it is not possible to generalize poll results to the behaviour of the MSM population in Ontario.
+While the weighting technique was not applied because Ontario's MSM population proportion is unknown, it is not possible to generalize results to the behaviour of the MSM population.
 However, the opinions of the 300+ MSM population provides valuable insights into respondents' views and behaviours as noted in the findings below:

-- Awareness: More MSMs (89%) were aware of the outbreak compared to the general population (75%). - Knowledge: 50% of MSMs searched for information on MPOX on local PHU websites; a further 37% and 34% also mentioned social media and other organization websites as places they searched for MPOXrelated information.
-(See Figure 5).
+- Awareness: More MSM (89%) were aware of the outbreak compared to the general population (75%). - Knowledge: 50% of MSM searched for information on MPOX on local PHU websites; a further 37% and 34% also mentioned social media and other organization websites as places they searched for MPOX-related information.
+(See Figure 5, p.
+22).

 Figure 5.
-Where MSM looked for information on MPOX.
+Where MSM looked for information on MPOX